Guidelines for Sound Genealogical Research

 Recommended by the National Genealogical Society

-Remembering always that they are engaged in a quest for truth, family history researchers consistently
+Remembering always that they are engaged in a quest for truth, genealogists and family history researchers consistently

 - record the source for each item of information they collect;

-- test every hypothesis or theory against credible evidence, and reject those that are not supported by the evidence;
+- test every hypothesis against credible evidence, and reject those that the evidence shows are incorrect;

-- use compilations, communications, and published works, whether paper or electronic, primarily for their value as guides to locating the original records, or as contributions to the critical analysis of the evidence discussed in them;
+- use compilations and published works primarily for their value as guides to locating original records and for analysis of the evidence discussed in them;

-- state something as a fact only when it is supported by convincing evidence, and identify the evidence when communicating the fact to others;
+- state something as a fact or as a proven conclusion only when it is supported by convincing evidence, and identify the evidence when communicating the fact or conclusion to others;

 - state carefully and honestly the results of their own research, and acknowledge all use of other researchers' work;

 - recognize the collegial nature of genealogical research by making their work available to others through publication, or by placing copies in appropriate libraries or repositories, and by welcoming critical comment;

 - consider with open minds new evidence and others’ comments on their work; and

 - become familiar with research and ethical standards set by other genealogical organizations, such as the Board for Certification of Genealogists, the Association of Professional Genealogists, the International Commission for the Accreditation of Professional Genealogists, the International Association of Jewish Genealogical Societies, and the Genetic Genealogy Standards Committee.